Participate in the revision of

 Asset management – Management Systems – Requirements

-These standards are currently available in English, French, Chinese, Dutch, Finnish, Japanese, Portuguese, Russian, Spanish and Swedish.
+ISO 55000 and ISO 55001 are currently available in English, French, Chinese, Dutch, Farsi, Finnish, Japanese, Portuguese, Russian, Serbian, Spanish and Swedish.
 ISO 55002 and ISO 55010 are gradually being translated into most of these languages.

 Related ISO pages